 Best Practices to Use EasyOCR

-By paying attention to image quality, language settings, preprocessing, batch processing, and fine-tuning, you can enhance the accuracy and efficiency of your OCR tasks, making the most out of EasyOCR’s capabilities.
+Pay attention to image quality, language settings, preprocessing, batch processing, and fine-tuning.
+This way, you can enhance the accuracy and efficiency of your OCR tasks, making the most out of EasyOCR’s capabilities.

 1) Quality of Input Images